getsentry/sentry-docs/src/collections/_documentation/accounts/membership.md

 To transfer a project go to the target project's Project Settings >> General Settings >> Transfer Project.
 Enter the email of the organization's owner you wish to transfer it to, and they'll receive an email to approve the transfer.
-When the project is transferred to the new organization, it's reccomended to add it to a team for better visibility.
+When the project is transferred to the new organization, it's recommended to add it to a team for better visibility.

 ## Removing an Organization